john310897/BreakingbadAssignment/README.md

-This application provides the details about episodes, charecters and there appearences in breaking bad. i been working on react for a week now, so this assignment was really challenging to me especially in displaying charecters of the specific episode
+This application provides the details about episodes, charecters and there appearences in breaking bad. i been working on react for a week now, so this assignment was really challenging to me

-I had no good experience and knowledge about loops yet in react but i tried my best to render out the charecters in an alternative way, well for the further improvement i would like to optimize my code and do the loop if possible for listing out charecters of specific episode, and i would really improve the frontend design and make it more attractive and user friendly.
+well for the further improvement i would like to optimize my code, and i would really improve the frontend design and make it more attractive and user friendly.